35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 BL's amended application also goes beyond reducing the number of affordable homes, by adding to the types of homes that can be provided.
 Homes can either be 'conventional', as in self-contained homes, or 'non-conventional', with co-living housing joining the already permitted student accommodation.
 Later-life accommodation and key worker housing is also allowed \[[CHECK]. **^1ii.**

-In addition, the mix of dwelling size has been restricted to favour smaller homesThe picture is further complicated by the scheme being divided into twelve zones, with the housing mix of bedroom size depending on which zones the housing is in.
+In addition, the mix of dwelling size has been restricted to favour smaller homes.
+AThe picture is further complicated by the scheme being divided into twelve zones, with the housing mix of bedroom size depending on which zones the housing is in.
 All zones allow BL a maximum of 10% studio flats (only for the freemarket flats, but nonetheless twice Southwark's policy limit) and a minimum of 60% two-bed plus.
 Only five of the zones should also have a minimum of 20% three-bed plus, but only for affordable housing, which effectively guarantees very little family housing of any kind.